tazama-lf/relay-service-integration-rabbitmq/README.md

 - Connect to RabbitMQ with configurable connection settings (dev and production)
 - Support for TLS/SSL connections with CA certificate validation
-- Publish various data types (Buffer, string, object) to configurable queues
+- Publish various data types (Buffer, string) to configurable queues
 - Automatic data type conversion and serialization
 - APM integration for distributed tracing and monitoring
 - Detailed logging for debugging and operational visibility